 “It’s an exciting piece of the story, if it can be verified,” said Dan Manatt, a Washington, D.C.-filmmaker who is close to finishing a documentary, “The West Iowa Whiskey Cookers.”
 In poring over national archives and wiretap investigations on Templeton, he found no mention of a Templeton-Chicago link."

 Capone when questioned by Cuban secret police as to what he was doing there in 1930.
 Drinking wine.

 I personally work on facts and records, not heresay.
 I also have researched it to death and have found no records of this brand in connection with Al Capone.
 The following might explain why.
 According to this Lawsuit against Templeton Rye the company may have been making up some of their claims.They even went so far as claiming on the label that Al Capone kept some Templeton bottles in his cell at Alcatraz?
 Some of the Park Rangers and Alcatraz authors and historians got a good laugh out of this one!

-The plain reality is that Alcatraz was not kind to Capone and he had no pull whatsoever there.
+The plain reality is that Alcatraz was not kind to Capone and he had no pull once there.

 Templeton Rye label with wild Capone reference of having whiskey in his cell.

 The facts researched show that Al Capone did not drink hard liquor.
 Not too surprising as other gangsters selling it such as Dean O'Banion did not drink any alcohol, and neither did Al Capone's mentor Johnny Torrio.
 Al preferred beer and wine, which was admitted by him in a statement at the Atlanta Penitentiary during his prison interview with a physician.
 Beer in the summertime and wine for family gatherings, as was normal for Italian families at the supper table.
 Al once got sloshed on chianti when he was released from Philadelphia prison.

 May 18, 1932, Al Capone admits to drinking beer and wine.
 No mention of liquor.